lorenzopol/SimBCR-v2/README.md

 4. Autonomous pdb rendering via py3dmol and jupyter-notebook
 5. Two different ways (rainbow and CDR) to color your antibody once folding is done

+## Installation
+> WARNING: these are the minimum steps needed to run the CURRENT default behaviour of SimBCR.
+No other function is being supported

+In order to get all the necessary python packages run `pip install -r requirements.txt`

+After that, you will need to install R and the immuneSIM package.
+Please refer to their [installation section](https://github.com/GreiffLab/immuneSIM).

+## Usage
+Run main.py with

+`python main.py`

+If everything runs smoothly, a web page should open with your folded heavy chain (only the FAB portion) colored by CDR (red is CDR1, green is CDR2 and blue is CDR3)

 ## Develop timeline from 04/12/23 on:
 - [x] Simulate variable regions with this [R project](https://github.com/GreiffLab/immuneSIM)
 - [x] AlphaFold.
 Previously using [SWISS-MODEL](https://swissmodel.expasy.org/interactive) in order to get the 3d structure from the aminoacid sequence.
 Switched to ESMatlas API (even if it does not support more than 400AA prediction.
 Consider hybrid approach)